iki-wgt/Yolo-training-data-generator/README.md

 YOLO needs big amounts of test images to learn new object classes.
 This is very time-consuming and takes up the most time of the whole YOLO learning process.
 That's why the **YOLO-Train-Data-Generator** was built.
 It helps creating this data with minimal effort.
 By combining object images with backgrounds and additionally manipulating these by affine transformations and several filters you can artificially increase a few images to a large pile of images.

+This work was carried out as part of the scientific project for the master degree in the university [Hochschule Weingarten](http://www.rwu.de).

 ## How it works